Irma claims dozens of lives across Caribbean, United States

 CARIBBEAN ISLANDS

-In August, Venezia won North Carolina's Rip Curl Grom Search surfing competition for his age group.
+Venezia had won North Carolina's Rip Curl Grom Search surfing competition for his age group in August.

 Carl Junior Francis, 2